bootchk/gimp-plugin-engine-template/README.md

 With this architecture, you have choices where to implement many steps.
 For example, you can preprocess in Python using PyGimp.
 Some notions, such as 'user's selection' are best dealt with there.
+You can also call image processing libraries that have Python bindings, such as OpenCV.
-You can implement inner algorithms in C using the GIMP framework, or in another framework that might be nearer to multi-processing
+You can implement inner algorithms in C using the GIMP framework, or using another framework that might be nearer to multi-processing.
+You use C for low level algorithms that need speed.

 Building using Eclipse